SoftCircuits/SoftCircuits.SpreadsheetBuilder/ReadMe.md

 In addition to the `CellStyles` property, the `SpreadsheetBuilder` class also has `NumberFormats`, `FontStyles`, `FillStyles` and `BorderStyles` properties that provide standard styles and the ability to add new ones similar to the `CellStyles` property.

 *Note: When you register a style, it is stored within the current instance of `SpreadsheetBuilder`.
-Ensure you don't create the same styles more than once for the same instance.*
+Care should be taken to ensure you don't create the same style more than once for the same instance of `SpreadsheetBuilder`.*

 ## Tables